 to repay undergraduate loans and 11 years post-college to

 repay graduate loans.
 While originally loaning only to

 Canton High School graduates, the Foundation eventually expanded, providing loans to graduates of all Stark County high schools.
 In 1991, the name was changed to The Canton Student Loan Foundation, to better reflect the students we serve.
 In 2022, the Foundation increased loan amounts to $16,000 to further help with school expenses.
-Starting in 2023, the Student Loan Foundation of North Canton turned over the management and operation of their organization to the Canton Student Loan Foundation so in addition to CSLF loans, North Canton students in that they could borrow from both funds and had access to technology not previously available to them.
+Starting in 2023, the Student Loan Foundation of North Canton turned over the management and operation of their organization to the Canton Student Loan Foundation.
+This arrangement significantly benefited North Canton students in that they could borrow from both funds and had access to technology not previously available to them.

 While some things have changed much more has not!
 The Foundation continues to benefit from the loyalty and dedication of community volunteers.
 Close to 50% of our Board members have served for more than 20 years.
 Students are grateful for the help they receive from The Foundation, and the repayment of these loans benefits the next generation of borrowers.
 We proudly maintain a loan repayment rate of 99.8 percent.